 At its fifty year anniversary there were universal positive accolades in the media.
 Anyone who questions the value of measles vaccines or any vaccine is quickly pilloried because the science of the measles vaccine is supposedly beyond reproach.
 Proponents say that only conspiratorialists and lunatics would question it.

 But, there are facts regarding the history of measles that almost never reach the light of day.
 Here are 14 things you may not have been told by public health officials, your doctor, or the media.

 1. Measles death rate had declined by almost 100% before the use of a measles vaccine

 During the 1800s, measles were a notable cause of death.
 Epidemics occurred every few years causing a large influx of children into local hospital wards.
-In Glasgow, England From 1807-1812 measles accounted for 11% of all deaths.
+In Glasgow, Scotland From 1807-1812 measles accounted for 11% of all deaths.
 In the years from 1867-1872, 49% of children in a Paris orphanage who developed measles died.
 Starting in the mid to late-1800s deaths from all infectious diseases, including measles, began to decline.
 By the 1930s in England and the United States, the chance of dying from measles had dropped to 1-2 percent.

 A killed measles virus (KMV) vaccine came into use in the United States in 1963.
 What you may not have heard is that by 1963, the death rate from measles in the United States had already dropped by approximately 98%.

 Some New England states had no deaths at all from measles.
 During this year, the whole of New England (Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, and Connecticut) had only 5 deaths attributed to measles.
 Deaths from asthma were 56 times greater, accidents were 935 times greater, motor vehicle accidents were 323 times greater, other accidents were 612 times greater, and heart disease was 9,560 times greater.